Kaz1022/scheduler/README.md

 ## Getting Started

+### Set Up The API Server

+1. Fork and clone the [scheduler-api](https://github.com/lighthouse-labs/scheduler-api).
+2. Follow the README.md instructions.
+3. `npm start` scheduler-api(This must be running in another terminal when you start the app)

+### Set Up Scheduler App

 1. Fork this repository and clone it onto your local device.
 2. Install dependencies using the `npm install` command.
-3. Fork and clone the [scheduler-api](https://github.com/lighthouse-labs/scheduler-api) into a new directory (NOT within our current scheduler directory) on your host machine.
-Follow the README.md instructions.
-4. In another termianl, `npm start` scheduler-api.
-5. In your scheduler directory, `npm start` to start the app.
+3. `npm start` to start the app.
 It will be served at <http://localhost:8080/>.
-7. Go to <http://localhost:8080/> in your browser.
+4. Go to <http://localhost:8080/> in your browser.

 ## Running Webpack Development Server